 - if you have too many creditors to deal with;

-- if you feel too worried to talk to them yourself;
+- it’s too stressful to talk to them yourself;

 - if you don’t know how much to offer;

-- if you don’t think you can repay your debts in a reasonable time.
+- when your debts seem to large to repay in a reasonable time.

 No matter how bad your situation feels, there is help available.
 If you want to know more about the possible options, read An overview of debt solutions – that has a simple diagram which is surprisingly accurate at letting you see which might suit you!

-There are a range of good places to get advice depending on where you live and what sort of debts you have.
-You will be speaking to a sympathetic person who can help you to look at your whole situation and explain what your options are.
+What is a good place to get advice depends on where you live and the type of debts you have.
+All the suggestions in that link go to reliable advice, where the person you are speaking to will not make more money whatever you choose to do.
+You will be speaking to a sympathetic person in confidence, they can help you to look at your whole situation and explain what your options are.

-Debt advisers don’t just advise and leave you to do the work.
+Debt advisers don’t just tell you what to do.
 They may be able to negotiate directly with your creditors and arrange affordable payments for you.
 Or set up a debt management plan so you just make a single payment which is divided between your creditors.
 Or help you choose between the different types of insolvency.

 StepChange say that over half their clients wait more than a year between realising they have a problem and getting debt help.
 During this time their finances got worse not better.